Blog

 We think Dark Web Monitoring is so important we’ve given all LastPass users (even those on free plans) access to it.
 With Dark Web Monitoring, you’ll never go a day without the security of knowing you’re protected.
 If your credentials end up on the Dark Web, we send you an alert so you can instantly generate a new, secure password with our Password Generator.

-Encrypted vault
+Encrypted vault and encrypted URLs

-With LastPass, your vault is protected with an ironclad, military-grade AES-GCM-256 encryption.
+With LastPass, your vault is protected with an ironclad, military-grade AES-GCM-256 encryption

 This means every credential you or your employees enter in a LastPass vault is unreadable to hackers – and anyone at LastPass.
+Your LastPass vault also securely encrypts URLs.
+With URL encryption, attackers can’t tell which of your login credentials belong to your email, banking, or social media accounts (even if they somehow manage to access your vault).

 At LastPass, we never stop working to ensure your safety and security.
-Sign up for a free, no-obligation LastPass Business trial on us.